pjotrp/biolib_hpc/README.md

 # BioLib/HPC

-BioLib/HPC is a bioinformatics library using high-performance computing for anaysis of high-throughput data.
+BioLib/HPC is a bioinformatics library using high-performance computing for analysis of high-throughput data/Big Data.

 ## Installing BioLib